-President Trump recently launched the Women’s Global Development and Prosperity initiative (W-GDP).
+President Donald J. Trump recently launched the Women’s Global Development and Prosperity initiative (W-GDP).
 Millennium Challenge Corporation (MCC) applauds this bold approach that prioritizes the critical role women play in driving economic success and stability in nations around the world.

 Strengthening economic opportunities for women is fundamental to MCC achieving its mission to reduce poverty through economic growth; for any nation or economy to reach its potential, the full population must be engaged and empowered.

 In line with pillar three of the W-GDP initiative, MCC will continue to create opportunities for progress in sectors that have for too long held women back.
 Through the agency’s investment model, MCC consistently works with partner countries to unlock the economic potential of women and break down financial, legal and cultural barriers that prevent women from fully engaging in their countries’ economies.